tritemio/FRETBursts/burstsearch/README.txt

 Setting the PATH variable
 -------------------------

+**NOTE:** *Both Anaconda and Enthough Canopy distributions set the PATH automatically.
+With WinPython you can chose to register WinPython as the system-wide python in the WinPython Control Panel.*

+The following instructions are probably not needed anymore.

 If the %path variable is not configured by your python distribution (like with WinPython) you can set the %path manually with "set" command.